zygos/wd-material/material/3-frameworks/3-rest-api/4-pair-programming.md

 **Administrators should be able to:**

-- [screening] create new viewing screenings for watching a movie that has a timestamp and a provided allocated number of tickets
+- **Screening.** create new viewing screenings for watching a movie that has a timestamp and a provided allocated number of tickets
 - optional requirement: delete viewing screenings while they are empty
 - optional requirement: change a screening's ticket allocation as long as it is not lower than the number of reserved tickets

 **Users should be able to:**

-- [movie] get a list of movies with their title and year by providing a list of their IDs (e.g., `/movies?id=1,2,3`)
+- **Movie.** get a list of movies with their title and year by providing a list of their IDs (e.g., `/movies?id=1,2,3`)
-- [screening] get a list of screenings available for booking.
-Screenings should timestamp, total number of tickets, number of tickets left and movie details, such as title and year.
+- **Screening**. get a list of screenings available for booking.
+Screenings should include session information (timestamp, number of tickets, number of tickets left) and movie: (title and year).
-- [ticket] get a list of bookings (tickets) they have booked
+- **Ticket**. get a list of bookings (tickets) they have booked
-- [ticket] create a booking (ticket) for movie screening that has some tickets left
+- **Ticket**. create a booking (ticket) for movie screening that has some tickets left

 **Technical requirements:**